Kids are like sponges. They have a thirst for learning and can excel at sports when they start at a young age.

 Children respond best to happy emotions, and what’s going to make you, the tennis-playing parent, happier than doing what you love most?

-We’ll talk more about the sizes later, but for now, it suffices to say that their interest will guide their love for tennis.
+We’ll talk more about the sizes later, but for now, it is sufficient to say that their interest will guide their love for tennis.

-If your child isn’t really interested in any sport and you want to get them involved, that’s a very good thing.
+If your child isn’t really interested in any sport and you want to get them involved in tennis, starting them out at age six often works well.

 How do You Make Tennis Fun for Kids?